Skyshader77/Lacryma-Hydra/chapter41.typ

 "You're not her," he rasped.
 His eyes were red-rimmed.
 "You're nothing but a thief!
 A lowlife thief wearing her skin!
 A shadow in stolen flesh!"

 "I am not a man of the Faith.
 I give you mercy to rethink your decision...Brother.
 You will meditate and come to the conclusion that I have been a better Livia than my old self.
 Together, we can make this nation taller than it ever was."

+She felt her grip on his throat loosen.
+The sly weasel!
+He intended to flee.
+His body turned into liquid.
+Livia cursed.
+She yelled songs and enchantments.
+It was no use.
+The Emperor's liquid form seeped into the ground.

+Her sorcery struck the floor with lances of thunder.
+They hit hard like an anchor striking the seabed.
+Stones and pebbles surged from the ground.
+It was not blood she found.
+To think he had been as wise as Nix was.

+The battering of the Cloister's Door saw her withdraw her magic.
+It was the Excubitores.
+And so she has let her prey escape.
+It was no error.
+A ruler had to show mercy lest they be seen as a tyrant.

+The Excubitores surged from the door, forming a shieldwall.
+She unveiled her hidden dagger.
+They stared at the fallen bodies of their comrades.

+"Your August Majesty, what has happened here?" asked the lead Excubitore in the Classical Tongue.

+She sighed in relief and sheathed her steel.

+"It-It was horrible...
+I could not resist...The Emperor fought valiantly..."
+She paused.
+The only logical option for Ralens was to seek other allies.
+The enemy of my enemy was my friend.
+He would be naive enough to trust that counsel Nix had imparted him with. _Sextus..._ "The Cardinal Sextus appeared.
+He took my brother.
+They...They left for the Exiles' Island," said Livia.

+They stared at her dumbfounded.
+Men were after all simple creatures, she reminded herself.
+They saw authority and obeyed it.
+She adored this simplicity.
+They needed a script, and she will provide one for them for the poets, writers and bards to do a vivisection on for the rest of their existence.

+"The Emperor is fighting for this country's future in the Exiles' Island.
+Cardinal Sextus' deadline is imminent.
+Shall we stand idle while the Emperor sheds his blood for our sake?
+We are men and women of the Empire.
+Prepare the dromons!
+Muster all the Excubitores and Scholae Palatinae we can find!
+We ride to assist His Grace at once!
+Let the Known World know we defied the foul Magi on this auspicious day!" said Livia.

+A loud bark tore through the Excubitores' cheers.
+Spartak ran through the door, assailing her with licks.

+"I am alive, you oaf!" said Livia.

+Livia tied a parchment to Spartak.

+"Ride to the Alchemist's Guild and give them this order: light the fire within two hours."